 “Thorium enables the flight director and crew.
 I’m a natural storyteller and Thorium opens up a world of possibilities and opportunities for creative storytelling.”

-Alex started working on starship bridge simulators when he worked at the Christay McAuliffe Space Education Center in Pleasant Grove, Utah.
+Alex started working on starship bridge simulators when he worked at the Christa McAuliffe Space Education Center in Pleasant Grove, Utah.
 He developed Thorium Classic to help the Utah Space Centers teach young students through the discipline of wonder.

 Thorium Classic was a success, but it didn't live up to its full potential for creating realistic experiences in 3D space.
 It also was intended for experienced flight directors, not casual players.
 Unfortunately, Thorium Classic never made it much further than those space centers.